gert-vercleyen/Anyonica/README.md

 WL package for finding and exploring properties of fusion categories

 ## Installation

-Download the paclet file from https://github.com/gert-vercleyen/Anyonica/releases.
-Locate the file path of the paclet file and evaluate
+1. Download the paclet file from the latest release at [https://github.com/gert-vercleyen/Anyonica/releases].
+2. Locate the file path of the paclet file and evaluate ```PacletInstall["path_of_paclet_file"]``` in Mathematica.
+If you don't know how to find the path of a file you can also type ```PacletInstall["``` in Mathematica, and it should offer to browse the files on your computer.

+## Loading the package
+To load the package, evaluate
 ```
-PacletInstall["path_of_paclet_file"]
+<<Anyonica`
 ```
 in Mathematica.
+If this is the first time you load the package, it can take some time.
+After the first time, however, loading it again should be fast.

+## Documentation
+There is a notebook Documentation.nb at the top of the code directory, which can also be downloaded from [https://github.com/gert-vercleyen/Anyonica/releases].
+This notebook contains typical use cases for many functions.

+I am working on implementing complete documentation in the documentation center, but this takes time.